GrahamPaasch/orangutan-room/README.md

 1. Load **SampleScene** in Unity.
 2. Drag **OrangutanBehaviour**, **SessionRecorder**, and **SessionController** onto the orangutan GameObject.
+3. Attach **OrangutanRoomInitializer** to an empty GameObject and assign the orangutan prefab and player rig.
-3. Enter Play Mode or build to headset (File > Build Settings).
+4. Enter Play Mode or build to headset (File > Build Settings).
-4. Use UI controls to start and stop sessions.
+5. Use UI controls to start and stop sessions.
-5. Retrieve recorded audio files from `Application.persistentDataPath`.
+6. Retrieve recorded audio files from `Application.persistentDataPath`.

 ## Deployment (Oculus Quest 1)